Unobtainiumrock/messaging-pipeline/README.md

 An automated system that consolidates messages from multiple platforms (Email, LinkedIn, Handshake, Slack, Discord, etc.) into a single Google Sheet, then uses NLP to detect interview requests and auto-schedules them with Calendly and Google Calendar.

+# Communication Centralizer

+An automated system that consolidates messages from multiple platforms (Email, LinkedIn, Handshake, Slack, Discord, etc.) into a single Google Sheet, then uses NLP to detect interview requests and auto-schedules them with Calendly and Google Calendar.

 ## Features

 - Collects messages from: